No idea how to break into the exciting world of motorsport journalism?

-Want to write about motorsport, attend races and get paid for it?
-This is where you begin.
-I've been where you are and have managed to build myself a career as a motorsport and automotive journalist, I want to help you do the same.
+If you want to write about motorsport, attend races and get paid for it, this is where you begin.
+I've been where you are and have built myself a career as a motorsport and automotive journalist, I want to help you do the same.

 This course is designed to help you realise your dream of becoming a motorsport journalist.
 No matter what people say, a career in this industry isn't down to luck.
 It's down to the right knowledge and a lot of hard work.

 Throughout this course I'll work with you to build a blog, interview drivers, start pitching stories and grow your portfolio.

 This course is built on support and I love giving feedback to each and every one of you.
 I'm not just going to leave you to get on with things.
 You'll have plenty of chances to ask me questions and I'm here to help you any time you get stuck.